 “An army may be likened to water, for just as flowing water avoids the heights and hastens to the lowlands, so an army avoids strength and strikes weakness.”
 Concentrate force against vulnerable points rather than battering against fortified positions.

 This is where smaller companies can compete effectively against giants.
-A Fortune 500 company has resources you can't match—but it also has bureaucracy, slow decision-making, internal politics, and blind spots created by its own success.
+A Fortune 500 company has resources you can’t match—but it also has bureaucracy, slow decision-making, internal politics, and blind spots created by its own success.
 Those are vulnerabilities.
+Even a small number of targeted actions, when focused on these weaknesses, can have an outsized impact and tip the balance in your favor, especially when guided by Sun Tzu–based business strategy frameworks.
+Effective strategies focus on the deployment and scheme of soldiers, not just their number, allowing you to maximize impact with limited resources.

 Continuous Learning